mcedwin/miserver/README.md

+An alternative to CPANEL, to manage a single instance or a droplet.
 # Domain
-Agregar dominio a la ip
+add domain
 A punored.com IP

-Agregar wildcard subdominio
+add sudomain wildcard
 CNAME  *.punored.com IP

 # install server in ubuntu